People, a small friend, & more,

 Website & blogs © Louis Kraft 2013-2020

 Contact Kraft at firstname.lastname@example.org or comment at the end of the blogs

 Those of you who know me, and I mean, really know me, know that I move at my own pace, especially when it comes to my personal life.

-I’m in no rush, for I cherish my life and attempt to enjoy each and every minute of it, regardless if it is a never-ending night as I can’t sleep or hanging out with my daughter or seeing friends.
+I’m in no rush, for I cherish my life and attempt to enjoy each and every minute of it, regardless if it is a never-ending night as I can’t sleep or hanging out with my daughter or seeing people—friends or would-be friends.
 You probably don’t know this, but I intend to live to at least 120.
-I have books to write, people to piss off, and friends to know and enjoy.
+I have books to write, people to piss off, and people to know and enjoy.

 My daughter is my life, and luckily she lives close to me.

-Back in 2008 (I think) a group called the “Mulholland Drive Boys” was created to unite writers, artists, directors, and other people interested in Errol Flynn and bring them together.
+Back in 2008 a group called the “Mulholland Drive Boys” was created to unite writers, artists, directors, and other people interested in Errol Flynn and bring them together.
 For the most part, the group doesn’t exist, or at best is dormant.
-No matter, for the creation of the Mulholland Drive Boys introduced me to four people, four people that have become good friends.
+No matter, for the creation of the Mulholland Drive Boys introduced me to a number of people.

 As there is a memoir in my future, I am also using this blog to not only explore my writing ups and downs, my thrills and failures while also keeping you updated on current projects.
-The goal is to also figure out who I am, where I’ve been, and zero in on a past that is filled with both unsavory and golden moments.
+The goal is to also figure out who I am, where I’ve been, and zero in on a past that is filled with both unsavory (and there are a lot of these—but that’s for the memoir) and golden moments.
 That is people, memories, flashes in time.